Lemon mint: planting, hardiness & usage

 • Long-lasting fertiliser that is free from animal products - child & pet friendly

 Lemon mint forms a dense root system.
 Plants in pots should therefore be repotted after 3 years at the latest.
 Spring is also a good time for doing this.
-Make sure that the new planter is at least 5 cm larger in diameter than the old one.
+Make sure that the new planter is at least 5cm larger in diameter than the old one.

 You can find more tips on caring for lemon mint as well as information on possible diseases and pests in our article on caring for mint.

-• Water regularly so that the soil is never completely dry.
+• Water regularly so that the soil is never completely dry

-• Apply a slow-release fertiliser twice a year, in spring and summer.
+• Apply a slow-release fertiliser twice a year, in spring and summer

 Is lemon mint frost tolerant?

-Mentha x gentilis var. citrata tolerates temperatures down to – 22 °C and Eau de Cologne mint (Mentha x piperita var. citrate) even down to – 28 °C. Both lemon mints are therefore very hardy and usually survive the winter in the garden without any problems.
+Mentha x gentilis var. citrata tolerates temperatures down to -22 °C and Eau de Cologne mint (Mentha x piperita var. citrate) even down to -28 °C. Both lemon mints are therefore very hardy and usually survive the winter in the garden without any problems.
 The green shoots die back in autumn, but in the following spring the lemon mint perennials sprout again from the rootstock.

-Take care when overwintering lemon mint in a pot, as the roots of the lemon mint are less well protected than in the garden soil.
+Take care when overwintering lemon mint in a pot, as the roots of the lemon mint are less protected than in the garden soil.
 It is therefore a good idea to pack the pot in a jute bag, for example.

 Lemon mint use and effect